rhiaro/thesis/chapter2.md

 Psychology studies about virtual worlds.
 Infinite Reality.

-## Youth online
+## Growing up online

-Social self-presentation literature applied to the online space is mostly applied to these aliens called 'young people'
+Social self-presentation literature applied to the online space is mostly applied to these aliens called 'young people'.
+This is probably because online features heavily in a particularly formative part of life when identity construction is happening hardcore.

 socsci/websci literature, boyd